PS Form 3624: Nonprofit Mailing Application

 Presort & Postage

-We presort your mailing for maximum non-profit postal discounts and handle all postage payment.
+We presort your mailing for maximum nonprofit postal discounts and handle all postage payment through your permit account.

 5